Drakan Spyder

 The Drakan Spyder is an American open sports car manufactured by Sector111 based on the Palatov Motorsport, LLC D2.
 It has a 6.2 GM LS3 V-8 engine that achieves a 0 to 60 mph time of 3.2 seconds.
+In addition to the engine from a Chevrolet Corvette, it has a six-speed manual transmission from a Porsche 911.
+It can be purchased as either a rolling chassis or a completed car.

+It was a featured vehicle on Jay Leno's Garage.